CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Configuring-switchd.md

 {{%notice note%}}

-You can getobtain some of this information by running `cl-resource-query`;
+You can get some of this information by running `cl-resource-query`;
-thoughwever, you cannot update the `switchd` configuration with ithis command.
+though you cannot update the `switchd` configuration with it.

 {{%/notice%}}

-## <span id="src-83625616282_Configuringswitchd-restartswitchd" class="confluence-anchor-link"></span><span>Restart switchd</span>
+## <span id="src-8362561_Configuringswitchd-restartswitchd" class="confluence-anchor-link"></span><span>Restart switchd</span>

-Whenever you modify any `switchd` hardware configuration file (typically changingfor example, you update any `*.conf` file that requires making a change to the switching hardware, like `/etc/cumulus/datapath/traffic.conf`), you must restart the `switchd` service for the change to take effect:
+Whenever you modify any `switchd` hardware configuration file (typically changing any `*.conf` file that requires making a change to the switching hardware, like `/etc/cumulus/datapath/traffic.conf`), you must restart `switchd` for the change to take effect:

     cumulus@switch:~$ sudo systemctl restart switchd.service

 {{%notice note%}}

-You do not have to restart the `switchd` service when you update a network interface configuration (that is, editfor example, when you edit the `/etc/network/interfaces` file).
+You do not have to restart the `switchd` service when you update a network interface configuration (that is, edit `/etc/network/interfaces`).

 {{%/notice%}}

 {{%notice warning%}}

-Restarting the `switchd` service causes all network ports to reset in addition to resetting the switch hardware configuration.
+Restarting `switchd` causes all network ports to reset in addition to resetting the switch hardware configuration.

 {{%/notice%}}